safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 the drawing to cycle through the screens.

 1. No infra, DNS or services exist yet.
-1. One back-end service exists in the Safespring sto1 sandbox project.
+2. One back-end service exists in the Safespring sto1 sandbox project.
-1. One instance is added to the PSNC site, yielding one back-end service in each site.
+3. One instance is added to the PSNC site, yielding one back-end service in each site.
-1. A records pointing towards the IP addresses of the instances across sites is added.
+4. A records pointing towards the IP addresses of the instances across sites is added.
-1. Scaling up the service with `count` parameters.
+5. Scaling up the service with `count` parameters.
-1. Scaling even further (not part of the demo)
+6. Scaling even further (not part of the demo).
-1. Automated scaling using feedback based on service response times (not part of the demo  )
+7. Automated scaling using feedback based on service response times (not part of the demo).

 <iframe src="/img/eosc-multicloud-demo.sozi.html"  width="100%" height="500" style="border:0"></iframe>